sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-events/events.md

 #### Flap detection algorithm

 Flapping can indicate network or entity problems, but it can also indicate improper [flap threshold][37] configuration.
-Learning more about Sensu's flap detection algorithm will allow you to properly tune your flap threshold configuration and be confident in `flapping` state check results.
+Learning more about Sensu's flap detection algorithm will allow you to properly tune your flap threshold configuration and take appropriate action based on `flapping` state check results.

 Sensu uses the same flap detection algorithm as [Nagios][38].
 Every time you run a check, Sensu records whether the `status` value changed since the previous check.
 The flap detection algorithm uses the number of `status` value changes for the last 21 checks to determine an entity's overall percent state change.
 However, the algorithm weights these status changes differently: more recent changes have 50% more weight than older changes.
-Read the [Nagios Detection and Handling of State Flapping][38] guide for detailed flap detection logic calculation.
+Read the [Nagios Detection and Handling of State Flapping][38] guide for detailed information about the flap detection calculation.

 After calculating the weighted percent state change, Sensu compares this value with the [low and high flap thresholds][37] set in the check attributes: